 To be honest I struggle with rolling out the dough.
 My impatience gets the better of me and it's usually a little too thick.
 Here's a pic of my husband doing a much better job.

 On occasion, Millie would make a baked chicken pot pie.
-I never got her recipe but I seemed to be pretty much the same but instead of boiling the dough in the shape of noodles, she would use the dough to top a 9 x 13-inch baking pan.
-I've since then made a similar chicken pot pie casserole and it was great but mainly we stick to Millie's original version.
+I never got her recipe but it seemed to be pretty much the same instead of boiling the dough in the shape of noodles, she would use the dough to top a 9 x 13-inch baking pan.
+I've since then made a similar chicken pot pie casserole and it was great, but mainly we stick to Millie's original soup version.

+It's warm and hearty and many of my own siblings ask us to make it quite often.
 What about you?
 Do you have any special family recipes?
-Have you ever had Chicken Pot Pie that wasn't in a pie shell?
+Have you ever had Chicken Pot Pie served in a bowl with no pie shell?

 More Pennsylvania Dutch Recipes: